 Both of these individuals were known fabricators; neither revealed any information that was not either included in media accounts about the case or already known to the police.
 Their statements were inconsistent with their own prior statements, with each other’s accounts, and with the crime scene evidence, and none of the information they provided could be independently verified.
 Aside from their testimony, the only evidence connecting Mr. Williams to the crime was a witness who said Mr. Williams sold him a laptop taken from Ms. Gayle’s home, but the jury did not learn that Mr. Williams told the witness he had received the laptop from Laura Asaro.

-In 2015, the Missouri Supreme Court stayed Mr. Williams’s execution and appointed a special master to review DNA testing of potentially exculpatory evidence.
-This testing showed that Mr. Williams was not the source of male DNA found on the murder weapon.
+Nine years ago, the Missouri Supreme Court stayed Mr. Williams’s execution and appointed a special master to review DNA testing of potentially exculpatory evidence.
+The DNA testing conducted in 2016 showed that Mr. Williams was not the source of male DNA found on the murder weapon.

-However, in 2017, after the testing was completed but without conducting a hearing or making any findings based on the outcome of the testing, the appointed special master sent Mr. Williams’ case back to the Missouri Supreme Court.
-That court, also without considering the DNA testing results, again scheduled Mr. Williams’ execution.
+However, in 2017, after the testing was completed but without conducting a hearing or making any findings based on the outcome of the testing, the appointed special master sent Mr. Williams’s case back to the Missouri Supreme Court.
+That court, also without considering the DNA testing results, again scheduled Mr. Williams’s execution.
+On Aug.
+22, 2017, mere hours before he was to be executed and after eating his last meal, Mr. Williams received a stay of execution from then-Governor Eric Greitens.

-Recognizing that the new evidence raised serious doubts about Mr. Williams’ guilt, then-Governor Eric Greitens stayed the execution and convened a board of inquiry to investigate the case on Aug.
-22, 2017, mere hours before Mr. Williams’ execution and after his last meal.
-Under Missouri law, the stay was to remain in place until the board of inquiry concluded its review and issued a formal report.
+Governor Greitens recognized that the new DNA results raised serious doubts about Mr. Williams’s guilt, and he convened a Board of Inquiry to investigate the case.
+Under Missouri law, the stay was to remain in place until the Board of Inquiry concluded its review and issued a formal report.

 Jailhouse informant testimony, like that leading to Mr. Williams’ conviction, is one of the leading contributing factors of wrongful convictions nationally, playing a role in 15% of the 598 DNA-based exoneration cases.
 Eleven of the 54 individuals exonerated in Missouri were convicted with the use of informant testimony.